The War of the Austrian Succession, known in America as King George’s War.

 If Frederick thought Maria Theresa would acquiesce in this outrage, he was mistaken.
 She declared war on Prussia and invaded Silesia, precipitating the wars that would rage for a quarter of a century.
 The conflict did not finally end until the Treaty of Paris in 1764 confirmed Prussia’s ownership of Silesia.

 The first period of fighting from 1740 to 1748 was known as the “War of the Austrian Succession” or in England as “King George’s War”.
 Austria and Prussia fought in Silesia and Bohemia while French armies invaded Bavaria.
-In 1742 the French threatened Flanders, a region dominated by Austria and the Dutch Republic.
+In 1742 the French threatened the Austrian Netherlands, a region ruled by Austria, and the Dutch Republic or the United Provinces.
 A Pragmatic Army named from Charles VI’s Sanctions assembled to counter the French invasion, with troops from Austria and various German states including Hanover.

 George II, King of England and Elector of Hanover, resolved to send English troops to join the Pragmatic Allies.
 Ostensibly the army was to fight for Maria Theresa, but George’s concern was that the French intended to pass through the Low Countries and invade his beloved Hanover.